|How We Overcome Common Co-op Problems|

 Here are specific ways we try to prevent the most common co-op complaints.

 Too much like school

 Co-op is not a school!
 The primary teacher is always the child's parent, not the co-op teacher.
-Unlike some local co-ops, we do not administer tests nor assign grades.
-Our weekly classes are spent on discussions, debates, simulations, re-enactments, experiments, and hands-on activities that enrich studies at home, such as the science experiment pictured at left.
+Unlike some local co-ops, we do not administer tests or assign grades.
+Our weekly classes are spent on discussions, debates, simulations, re-enactments, experiments, educational games and hands-on activities that enrich studies at home, such as the science experiment pictured at left.
 Since co-op meets only once a week, the majority of coursework is completed at home, so really only the parent knows the full extent of her child's knowledge in a subject.
 It stands to reason that the parent, then, would be the one to assign grades.

 Too much homework

 Only high school classes and a few junior high classes actually have homework.
 All kindergarten and elementary classes are enrichment only.
 Co-op lifts our burdens, rather than increases them, so co-op is all about experiments and activities that can be completed during class time.
 We do not want elementary students and their parents stressing over homework in addition to regular studies at home.
 Co-op should not interfere or restrict family time.
 Plus, only the parents know how their child learns, and that child should be free to learn that way without pressure to conform to the majority.
 As a result, the responsibility for homework is placed on teenagers, who are earning high school credits and should be learning how to adapt to other teaching styles and manage their time anyway, particularly in preparation for college.
 Nevertheless, because some families use a different curriculum at home, we try to be reasonable regarding homework even for high schoolers.